FlashDrag/library-management-system/README.md

 The controller is represented by the `library_manager` package.
 The managers ties the model and the view together.
 The `library_manager` is the component that knows about both the model and the view.
 It receives user input from `console_ui` module from `views` package and passes it to the model which is `spreadsheet` module.
 The model processes the data and returns the result to the controller.
 The controller uses the view (`console_ui`) to display the result to the user.

 #### OOP Approach
+The application is written using the object-oriented programming approach.
+The `Book` and `Library` classes are located in the `models` package.
+The `Book` class is responsible for the book model.
+Validation of the book takes place at the stage of the user interface using a `Book` class that inherits from the `Pydantic` model.
+Each book field is validated with this class and then stored in this `Book` class instance.

+The `Library` class is responsible for the library model.
+The `Library` class contains methods for adding, removing, searching and sorting books.
+The `Library` class is responsible for the business logic of the application, as well as for storing and retrieving data from the database.

+The `Menu` class is responsible for displaying the menu and receiving user input.
+The `Menu` class is located in the `views` package.
+This class is responsible for the user interface of the application.
+The `Menu` class contains methods that use the `rich` library to display menus and results to the user in a more convenient and readable format.

 #### API Integration